 Since the Application for Undergraduate Degree generates the request for a degree audit/grad check, the early deadline is needed for several reasons:

-It allows your adviser time to review your degree audit and submit his/her final evaluation.
+It allows your advisor time to review your degree audit and submit his/her final evaluation.

 Once the review is complete and you've received a graduation evaluation from the Student Records Office informing you of your status (hopefully before the start of the semester in which you plan to graduate), it allows you time to adjust your class schedule, if necessary, so that you can complete all graduation requirements on time.